Learn / Colorado Rehabs: A Beautiful Backdrop for Creating Life Change

 At most rehabs, core programming takes place at the facility itself.
 However, the world around you can still have a great influence on your experience.
 This region is most compelling for people who appreciate vast open spaces and plenty of time outdoors.
 The landscape is an ever-present component of life in Colorado.

 Traveling is a powerful way to mark a major change in your life.
 New scenery may help you gain a fresh perspective on your most deeply ingrained patterns.
 This is certainly not the right choice for everyone; some people may find travel to be too stressful at a time when life feels unmanageable.
 Remember that this is your journey.
-Recovery is, among many other things, the process of relearning how to trust your own judgement.
+Recovery is, among many other things, the process of relearning how to trust your own judgment.
 The simple act of choosing the right facility for your needs can be very empowering.

 Whether or not you decide to travel, this is a time to start making changes.
 If you’d like the next chapter of your life to focus on holistic health and physical activity, Colorado has a great deal to offer.
 Outdoor adventures can allow you to learn new skills, take pride in your accomplishments, and most importantly, have fun in the process.